An Improved Kernel and Parameterized Algorithm for Almost Induced Matching: A parameterized algorithm

-When dealing with certain graph structures, we can use a more effective branching rule.
+\textbf{Branching-Rule (B1).} \textit{ Branch on $v$ to generate $|N[v]|$ branches by either (i) deleting $v$ from the graph and including it in the deletion set, or (ii) for each neighbor $u$ of $v$, deleting $N[\{u, v\}]$ from the graph and including $N(\{u, v\})$ in the deletion set. } When dealing with certain graph structures, we can use a more effective branching rule.
 A vertex $v$ \textit{dominates} its neighbor $u$ if $N[u] \subseteq N[v]$.
 A vertex $v$ is called a \textit{dominating} vertex if it dominates at least one vertex.
 The following property of dominating vertices has been used in \cite{gupta2012maximum,xiao2017exact}.

 \begin{lemma} Let $v$ be a vertex that dominates a vertex $u$.
 If there is a maximum induced matching $M$ of $G$ such that $v \in V (M)$, then there is a maximum induced matching $M'$ of $G$ such that edge $vu \in M'$. \end{lemma}